leonardomso/cactus/README.md

 ## Usage

-1. Clone this repo using `https://github.com/leonardomso/react-bolt.git`
+1. Clone this repo using `https://github.com/leonardomso/cactus.git`
-2. Move to the appropriate directory: `cd react-bolt`.<br />
+2. Move to the appropriate directory: `cd cactus/app`.<br />
 3. Run `yarn` or `npm install` to install dependencies.<br />
-4. Run `npm start` to see the example app at `http://localhost:8080`.
+4. Run `npm start` to see the example app at `http://localhost:3000`.

 ## Commands

 - `npm start` - start the dev server
-- `npm run build` - create a production ready build in `dist` folder
-- `npm run lint` - execute an eslint check
-- `npm run lint:fix` - execute an eslint and fix the errors
 - `npm test` - run all tests
-- `npm run test:watch` - run all tests in watch mode
-- `npm run test:cover` - coverage mode
-- `npm run cypress:open` - starts cypress

 ## License